-- Staff will be made aware from the SENDCo about those children who have different behaviour strategies, as recommended by outside agencies, via the school bulletin.
-These children will be on the SEND register. - Class teachers will inform LBS team of any relevant behaviour issues. - Other behaviour issues will be communicated through the weekly bulletin. - LBS will inform teachers if there have been issues at breaktimes with friendships, eating etc through a 'Just to let you know' slip which might not be flagged up via a pink slip.
+- Staff will be made aware from the SENco those children who have different behaviour strategies, as recommended by outside agencies, via the school bulletin.
+These children will be on the SEN register. - LBS have a board inside the chair store in the hall for communication.
+It is the responsibility of the teachers to use this or to communicate with the Lead LBS to inform the team of any issues. - Likewise, LBS will inform teachers if there has been issues at breaktimes with friendships, eating etc through a 'Just to let you know' slip which might not be flagged up via a pink slip.